 - Root cause analysis (RCA) of corporate fraud

-- Understanding analysis of data based on Newcomb-Benford’s law
+- Understanding the analysis of data based on Newcomb-Benford’s law

 - Overview of Data-driven Fraud Analysis Techniques